rweigel/phys513/hw.md

 Using the electric field from problem [2.3.4](#charge-on-concentric-thick-shells) and assuming $\psi(0)=0$ (I will discuss why this choice is arbitrary in class), find and sketch a plot of $\psi/(kQ/a)$ versus $r/a$.

 In class, I will ask for a physical explanation for why I will get the same result if I choose a different integration path.
 For example, if my integration path was radial, then tangential, then radial again.
 This is covered in most intro textbooks.
 I'll also ask why I ask for plots of dimensionless parameters in this problem and in other problems on this HW.

+# HW 3

+Due September 19th at 11:59 pm.

+Upload your solutions to GitHub.
+Name all files associated with your solution as `HW3_x.EXT`, where `x` = 1, 2, 3 is the problem from this homework and `EXT` is the file extension, e.g., `pdf`, `py`, `m`.
+Upload all files associated with your solution such as code and notes (in PDF).
+If your PDF is larger than a few MB, [compress it](https://www.adobe.com/acrobat/online/compress-pdf.html).

+If you are stuck, please ask questions on Discord or send me questions via email.
+Be prepared to answer questions about your answers to these problems.
+Even if you have not completed them, I will ask for your ideas on how to approach them.

+## Concentric Spheres and a Charged Shell

+Suppose problem 2.3 is modified so that there is also a uniformly charged spherical shell with a radius $(a + b)/2$ and a total charge of $Q/2$.

+1. Find the electric field in the five labeled regions and sketch a plot of $E/(kQ/a^2)$ versus $r/a$.
+2. Do the same for the electric potential and plot $\psi/(kQ/a)$ versus $r/a$.
+Assume the potential at $r=0$ is zero.
+3. In this problem the electric field "jumps" when crossing over charges on a surface.
+(That is, there is a discontinuity in the $E(r)$ plot.)
+For each of the three jumps in the plot of $E$, find the ratio of the change in $E$ across the discontinuity and the charge density at the discontinuity.

+## Capacitance for a Long Cylinder

+In class, I covered how to compute capacitance for (a) large conducting planes with a small separation distance and (b) the system in HW 2.3.
+This was done using two methods:

+1. Gauss's law (put $+Q$ on one conductor $-Q$ on another, use Gauss's law to find $E$, use $E$ to compute the potential difference, then use $C=Q/|\Delta \psi|$
+2. Laplace's equation (put one conductor at a potential of $V_o$ and the other at $0$; solve $\nabla^2\psi=0$ for $\psi$, compute $E$ and use it to find $\sigma$; from $\sigma$, compute $Q$; then use $C=Q/|\Delta \psi|$.)

+Use these two methods to find the capacitance of two equal-length and long concentric cylinders.
+Assume the diagram in HW 2.3 is the cross-section.

+## Laplace's Equation in Two Dimensions -- Numerical

+1. Verify the numbers in the Step 1 column of Table 1.20 of Ramo.
+Show your calculations on a piece of paper.
+(In class, we will develop a program to compute the potentials in the other columns.)

+2. Find the equation for this problem's exact potential if all sides are set to have zero potential except the side at $80\text{ V}$.
+I recommend finding a solution first and using it to answer this part; if you have time, attempt to derive it.

+(If you want to work ahead, develop a numerical solution to this problem and compare it to the exact solution.)